thomasaarholt/prism-em.github.io/about.md

 ### Output

 Outputs are written to binary [.mrc](http://bio3d.colorado.edu/imod/doc/mrc_format.txt) files with float-precision.
 There are potentially 2D, 3D, and 4D output.
 For all outputs, there are two dimensions corresponding to X and Y probe positions.
-At each position, *PRISM* can output the full probe (4D), a radially integrated ouput into virtual detector bins (3D), or further integrated over a range of detector bins to produce a single value for each scan position (2D).
+At each position, *Prismatic* can output the full probe (4D), a radially integrated ouput into virtual detector bins (3D), or further integrated over a range of detector bins to produce a single value for each scan position (2D).
 The 3D output is considered to be the primary result and is the only output produced by default; however, any combination of 2D, 3D, and 4D outputs may be produced with a single simulation.
 The metadata parameter `filename_output`, set with "-o" at the command line, is used as a base filename and modified depending on the output type.

 * 2D output: Produced by adding the command line option "-2D ang\_min ang\_max" where "ang\_min" and "ang\_max" are the inner and outer integration angles in mrad.
 The resulting image will be composed as either "prism\_2Doutput\_" + `filename_output` or "multislice\_2Doutput\_" + `filename_output`.
 By default this is off.
 * 3D output: Controlled by command line option "-3D 0/1" where 0 or 1 is a boolean on/off.
 The 3D output is saved to `filename_output`.
 By default this is on.